Estate Planning Attorney Jacksonville fl

 Someone’s sitting in the shade today because someone planted a tree a long time ago.

 Protecting and taking care of our loved ones while we are alive is something we all strive to do daily.
 However, when it comes to planning for their care and protection after we are gone is not often arranged as it should.
-At The DeVries Law Firm, P.A., our estate planning attorney can create an effective and secure estate plan for you, your family, and your assets that will preserve your wishes during your lifetime and after you are gone.
+At The DeVries Law Firm, P.A., We Provide the best estate planning attorney in Jacksonville fl who can create an effective and secure estate plan for you, your family, and your assets that will preserve your wishes during your lifetime and after you are gone.
 Our estate planning attorney has in-depth knowledge and experience in probate matters, wills, trusts, guardianships, powers of attorney, and all other issues relating to estate planning.

 Florida law has very specific requirements on the proper execution of a will.
-All too often, we see that a person at the end of his life writes his wishes down on a piece of paper without properly executing it.
-Instead of the property passing in accordance with his wishes, since it wasn’t executed properly, the property follows the back-up laws established by the state.
+All too often, we see that a person at the end of his life writes his wishes down on a piece of paper without properly executing them.
+Instead of the property passing by his wishes, since it wasn’t executed properly, the property follows the backup laws established by the state.
 This can cause property to pass to unintended heirs.
 An experienced attorney will ensure that the will is executed properly so that the court system will follow your wishes and not intervene.

 Designation of Healthcare Surrogate:

-This document enables you to choose a person to make all of your healthcare decisions for you in the event that you become incapacitated.
-Your surrogate makes healthcare decisions in accordance with your guidelines or what he believes you would have decided if you were capable of doing so.
+This document enables you to choose a person to make all of your healthcare decisions for you if you become incapacitated.
+Your surrogate makes healthcare decisions per your guidelines or what he believes you would have decided if you were capable of doing so.

 Declaration for Mental Health Treatment:

 This document describes your wishes for mental health treatment, such as treatment for Alzheimer’s, dementia, or severe depression.
 You may designate the medications you are willing and not willing to take, what type of treatment you are willing to undergo, and your choice of physician.